Wisdom Wednesday: How to Avoid Computer System Infection

 Before using thumb drives and other portable media, scan them with security software to ensure they are virus free.

 Computer security may surpass your company’s IT capabilities.
 Accordingly, consider a computer managed services provider with a strong background in computer security.
-For more information about managed services and how an MSP can help your company contact Infiniwiz in Rolling Meadows.
+For more information about managed services and how an MSP can help your company contact Infiniwiz in Chicago and surrounding area.
 (847) 994-1111 or contact us by firstname.lastname@example.org.

 Cyber Hackers Are Targeting You!